taylorbcool/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model.
+It is how javascript "sees" and interacts with the html pages.

 2. What is an event?

+An event is something that takes place on the user's end, ie clicking, double clicking, scrolling, resizing a window, mouse hovering, etc.

 3. What is an event listener?

+An event listener is a piece of js code that will wait for the activation of a specific event and then execute some piece of code once the event occurs.

 4. Why would we convert a NodeList into an Array?

+NodeLists are language agnostic collections of DOM elements, whereas Arrays are a js object we can use to contain collections, use methods on, etc.

 5. What is a component?

+A component is a reusable piece of code that contains and creates the html, css classes, and javascript of elements that are then added to the DOM.

 ### Git Set up